Coastal Management Project work programme (2019-2022)

 Over time our communities across Tasman Bay / Te Tai o Aorere and Golden Bay / Mohua have become synonymous with summer sun, sea and camping.
 As well as permanent residents, these areas attract holiday makers from across New Zealand and internationally.

-Our coastal communities have diferent characteristics.
+Our coastal communities have different characteristics.
 Some are linear development (e.g. Pākawau, Ruby Bay), some are on sandspits and small peninsulas (e.g. Totara Avenue, Parapara, Tata Beach, Torrent Bay, Kina), while others are in bays (e.g. Ligar Bay, Kaiteriteri), or are larger townships on river/coastal plains (e.g. Collingwood, Motueka, Richmond).

 Our coastal environment holds significant environmental and cultural values, provides employment and economic opportunities, numerous recreational activities and experiences, as well as being a great place to live.